A phase-field approach to model evaporation from porous media: Modeling and upscaling: Sharp-Interface Limit

 Now, we consider the inner expansions in terms of $z$ and ${\bf s}$, using the relation $z = \zeta^{-1}r$.
 This reads

 and correspondingly for the other unknowns.
 Considering the scaling of the $z$ variable and the curvilinear coordinates defined in \eqref{ES3-2}, the derivatives can be rewritten as follows.
-For a generic variable $a$ or ${\bf a}$, we obtain
+For a generic variable $a$ or a generic vector-valued function ${\bf a}$, we obtain

-where $\kappa_0$ and $v_{n,0}$ are the mean curvature and normal velocity of the interface $\Gamma_0^{out} (t)$.
+where $\kappa_0$ and $v_{n,0}$ are the mean curvature and normal velocity of the interface $\Gamma_0^{\rm out} (t)$.
 Note that, we have utilized the relations $\nabla^2 r = \kappa_0 + \mathcal{O}(\zeta)$ and $v_n = v_{n,0} + \mathcal{O}(\zeta)$ in order to re-write the above derivatives.
-Additionally, the properties $\mid\nabla r\mid = 1$ and $\nabla r \cdot \nabla s_i = 0$ are used to arrive at the last equality.
+Additionally, the properties $|\nabla r| = 1$ and $\nabla r \cdot \nabla s_i = 0$ are used to arrive at the last equality.

 For the outer expansion and fixed $t$ and ${\bf s}$, we assume that ${\bf y}_{1/2 \pm}$ denote the limit $r \searrow 0$ (\emph{i.e.} from the gas phase), respectively $r \nearrow 0$ (from the liquid phase) of ${\bf x}$ rewritten in terms of the local coordinates \eqref{ES3-2}.
 We match the corresponding limit values of the outer and the inner expansions for $z \rightarrow \pm \infty$.
 Following Ref. \cite{Caginalp1988}, we explicitly assume that the phase field $\phi$ (and similarly for all other unknowns) satisfies the following matching conditions